Did you know that your knees absorb about one-and-a-half times your body weight every step?

 Your Knee Hurts Because…Patellar tendonitis

-Patellar tendonitis is a common injury for why your knee hurts that affects the patellar, the ligament that connects your kneecap to the shin bone.
-The tendon allows the knee to straighten and is crucial in the overall health of your knee.
+Patellar tendonitis is a common injury for why your knee hurts that affects the patellar tendon, the tendon that connects your kneecap to the shin bone.
+The tendon allows the knee to straighten and is crucial for movement and stability.
+Symptoms include pain and swelling under the kneecap, pain during activity or when rising from a squat.

 As with many knee injuries, patellar tendonitis is often seen among runners, and pain can worsen when using stairs, excessive use, and sitting for long periods of time.
 Approximately 25% of knee injuries are diagnosed as patellar tendinitis.